EECS3311F25/project-cashtag/doc/sprint0/README.md

 3. Run the development server: `npm run dev`
 4. The frontend should now be running on: http://localhost:3000

+### Database Setup (Supabase):
+- The project uses Supabase as its database.
+- The backend code is already integrated with Supabase using environment variables defined in `application.properties`.
+- No additional setup is required to connect to the database.

 ## Contribution

 ### Task Management: